People in the real estate business will tell you that the three most important factors to consider are location, location, location.

 The trick is in determining which element contains the power to drive exponential growth.
 Let’s look at it like an algebra problem and solve for X – the exponential X. Once you find the exponential X, and unlock the full potential of your brand, the other two elements will become almost self-evident.

-It is possible to start with point of difference, a benefit that your new product provides that is better than any alternative, and then try to move customers to your position by highlighting an unmet and probably unrecognized need that your product can fulfil.
+It is possible to start with point of difference, a benefit that your new product provides that is better than any alternative, and then try to move customers to your position by highlighting an unmet and probably unrecognized need that your product can fulfill.
 However, another starting point that focuses on finding a lucrative frame of reference and then staking out a position once you’ve seen who’s competing for the business is how you leverage the frame of reference exponential X element within the positioning mix.
 Begin by asking yourself what business are you really in?
 For example, is the Kitzbuhel ski area in the ski business, or in the broader family vacation business?
 It depends.
 If you are talking to 20-somethings from Munich, it is a ski area and competes against Sell am Zee, or San Anton with a point of difference based on adventure, après ski partying, or some other competitive advantage for young people driving in from Munich for the weekend.
 But if Kitzbuhel wants to attract Dutch families that spend a lot of money on vacations over a week or two, it will be necessary to compete against other wintertime vacation possibilities that may include sunny beach resorts.
 Club Med understands this and now has both cold and hot destinations.
 They position themselves within the broader vacation frame of reference with the point of difference offering a getaway regardless of the season with the advertising slogan: “the cure for civilization.”

 Because you don’t start out knowing for sure where the exponential X is in your positioning mix, you need to go through the open-minded process of exploring different alternatives for each of the three basic positioning elements.
 Let’s take a look at each of the three and what you should be looking for when solving for X.